For people who live with intention and love to have fun

 Brian Helfman

-From age 8-20, I had the incredible privilege of spending 7 weeks every summer at Camp Scatico.
+From age 8-20, I spent 7 weeks every summer at Camp Scatico.
 As a kid who never quite fit into the factory model education system, camp was where I got to be creative, express different parts of myself, and engage in purposeless play.

 In other words – camp has always been the place where I’ve felt the most me.

-Over the last 9 years that we’ve been hosting these camps, I’ve gotten to connect with, learn from, and grow alongside 100’s of the most kind, thoughtful, optimistic, creative, fun, and supportive people I’ve ever had the privilege of knowing.
+Over the last 10 years that we’ve been hosting these camps, I’ve gotten to connect with, learn from, and grow alongside 100’s of the most kind, thoughtful, creative, fun, and supportive people I’ve ever known.

 Every year, I leave camp feeling more: